NamesLulz/PHP-Twitch-Bot/README.md

 update (key variable, see "help update" for more information)

-default (key, see "help default for more information)
+default (key, see "help default" for more information)

-mysql (true or false, still in development)
+mysql (true or false)

 check (key, finds out what the key variable is set too, see "help keys" for a lit of keys)

 connect (connects the bot with the configuration variables)

+query (string, uses a query on the connection)

 # Chat Commands